Forsythia Lynwood Gold: Plant Care and Growing Guide

 To prune Forsythia × intermedia plants, you’ll need both pruning shears and loppers.
 Use the pruning shears to trim back thinner branches and loppers to cut thicker growth.

 Remember, you should avoid trimming the tops of Lynwood Gold plants.
-Shearing at the top can cause unsightly overgrowth concentrated at the top of the plant.
+Shearing them can cause unsightly overgrowth concentrated at the top of the plant.

-As this plant has stoloniferous roots, it’s fairly easy to propagate.
-In fact, you can use Forsythia cuttings from pruning to grow new Lynwood Gold shrubs in your yard or garden.
+As this plant has stoloniferous roots, it’s pretty easy to propagate.
+You can use Forsythia cuttings from pruning to grow new Lynwood Gold shrubs in your yard or garden.
 Here are the steps for propagating Forsythia from stem cuttings.

 - After pruning Forsythias, find a healthy stem to use for propagation.